 - The simplest schedule type ConstantValueSchedule only specifies one value (property avarageValue). - The DualValueSchedule defines two different values for a year: One usageValue and one idleValue.
 Optionally also the number of days per year (usageDaysPerYear) and the number of hours per day (usageHoursPerDay), where the usageValue is valid, can be specified. - The most frequently used schedule type is the DailyPatternSchedule.
 It enables to define different time periods within a year (data type PeriodOfYeard).
 For each period, one or more DailySchedule objects can be defined.
-The properties of a DailySchedule consist of a dayType (e.g. weekDay, weekEnd or a specific day within a week) and a corresponding time series (property schedule) for this type of day. - The most complex and flexible schedule class is the TimeSeriesSchedule, supporting an arbitrary time series (property timeDependingValues) to define a schedule.
+The properties of a DailySchedule consist of a dayType (e.g. weekDay, weekEnd or a specific day within a week) and a corresponding time series (property schedule) for this type of day.
+A corresponding XML example can be found in chapter 7.5. - The most complex and flexible schedule class is the TimeSeriesSchedule, supporting an arbitrary time series (property timeDependingValues) to define a schedule.